-The ESG Report covers the Group's businesses in the manufacture and sale of paint and coating products for the year ended 31 December 2020.
 The ESG Report discloses the required information under the "comply or explain" provisions of the Environmental, Social and Governance Reporting Guide as set out in Appendix 27 to the Listing Rules.
 The relevant provisions and details are set out at the end of the ESG Report.